Unpaid Wages and Overtime

 On March 20, 2018, the District Court certified both the California and Nebraska classes under Rules 23(b)(2) and 23(b)(3) and appointed Dardarian, Ho, Kan & Lee (along with co-counsel) as class counsel.
 Notice of this certified class action was sent in 2018.
 Litigation has been ongoing, and in July 2022 the Court denied Werner’s motion for summary judgment regarding “trip-based” pay given Werner has not shown that its compensation policies and practices satisfy California and Nebraska wage and hour laws.
 A second class certification notice went out to class members in August 2023 for drivers who joined Werner since the 2018 notice.

 On October 14, 2025, Plaintiffs and Werner informed the Court that a $18 Million settlement had been reached to resolve the case.
 The Parties reached the settlement on the eve of trial.
 Senior United States District Judge, Joseph F. Bataillon, congratulated the parties on reaching a class settlement after 10+ years of hard-fought litigation.
-The Court has set a deadline of December 15, 2025 for Plaintiffs to move for preliminary approval of the proposed class settlement.
-Additional details of the proposed class settlement will be available after that filing.
+The Court is currently overseeing the settlement approval process.

 Case Documents